How to determine which areas of auxiliary services need real-time feedback

 Sporting events, parking facilities, bookstores, dining halls, laundry facilities, after-hour snack machines are typically viable hotspots to engage real-time student feedback.
 The more insights you can collect about a single experience, the better chances you have of using the data to make a real difference.

 Once you identify where a real-time feedback solution is most advantageous, how do you plan to collect feedback?
 Remember, the easier you make the process, the more likely your students are to participate.

 Here at Touchwork, we offer multiple solutions for gathering real-time feedback that many schools utilize for data collection.
-(You can learn more about our specific offerings here.)

 A couple of things to keep in mind: